 Fig. 7.
-In the left panel, the DGR calculated for Arp's loop and the M81 (NGC3031) disk are shown as a function of the equivalent angular distance from the galactic center.
-HI mass has been calculated using both Walter et al. (2008; black points) and Yun et al. (1994; grey points) HI maps.
-The radial DGR profile measured by Munoz-Mateos et al. (2009) is over plotted.
-In the right panel, the THINGS image of M81 (NGC3031) is shown.
+In the left panel the DGR calculated for Arp's loop and the M81 disk are shown as a function of the equivalent angular distance from the galactic center.
+HI masses have been calculated using both Walter et al. (2008; black points) and Yun et al. (1994; grey points) HI maps.
+The radial DGR profile measured by Muñoz-Mateos et al. (2009) is overplotted.
+In the right panel the THINGS image of M81 is shown.
 The circular apertures are also shown with the same color code used in Figure 3.